Making the Elite: Top Jobs, Disparities, and Solutions: Interpretation, Contributions, and Alternative Explanations

 Caste identification is also unlikely to be reliable during group debates (third round).
-Recall, these debates are conducted among large groups, typically comprising 25 to 30 students, who either argue for or against a given topic.
+Recall, these debates are conducted among large groups comprising 25 to 30 students, who either argue for or against a given topic.
 In the data, students at group debates are about evenly split between castes.
 At this round, employers finally get to observe but do \emph{not} extensively interact with students after an initial setup.
 They also become privy to additional information like facial features, skin tones, accents, dialects, and demeanor.
 Scholars have argued that there is no association between skin color and caste, especially since Indian skin color is influenced mostly by geographic location rather than caste status \citep{mishra1994, parmeswaran2009}.
-Among educated elites, like those in my sample, English has emerged as a caste-neutral language with no remnants of caste dialects, which are prevalent in most Indian languages \citep{ambedkar2002, kothari2013, ransubhe2018}.
-Rather, perception of accent variation among young, English-speaking university graduates in India is linked to broad regional factors \citep{wiltshire2020}.\footnote{The overwhelming influence of regionality in common parlance is perhaps most clearly expressed by \citet{gumperz1957}, who states that a ``high-caste villager may speak the same form of urban Hindi as his untouchable neighbor.''}\footnote{It is difficult to ``fake" caste status because caste networks are typically quite deep \citep{beteille1965, mamidi2011}.}
+Among educated elites, like those in my sample, English has emerged as a caste-neutral language with no remnants of caste dialects that are prevalent in most Indian languages \citep{kothari2013, ransubhe2018}.
+Rather, perception of accent variation among young, English-speaking university graduates in India is linked to broad regional factors \citep{wiltshire2020}.\footnote{The overwhelming influence of regionality in common parlance is perhaps most clearly expressed by \citet{gumperz1957}, who states that a ``high-caste villager may speak the same form of urban Hindi as his untouchable neighbor.''}

-It is quite plausible that conversations in personal or HR interviews provide information about caste status.
-As documented in Section~\ref{sec:data overview firms}, these interviews primarily ask questions about background characteristics that are correlated with socioeconomic status.
-Such background characteristics often provide a clear window into caste status in \emph{elite, urban-educated India} \citep{deshpande2011, jodhka2017}.
-Recent experimental studies among college educated students in urban-educated India have also shown that background characteristics convey almost perfect signals of caste status relative relative to surface-level attributes (last names, facial features, and dialects) that are highly evenly shared across castes, and therefore, obfuscate caste identification \citep{mamidi2011}.
+Conversations during personal or HR interviews plausibly reveal caste.
+These interviews primarily screen on parental background, neighborhood, and cultural fit.
+Such \emph{background characteristics} are strongly correlated with caste in \emph{elite, urban-educated India} (see Section~\ref{sec:data overview firms}; \citealp{deshpande2011, jodhka2017}).
+Recent experimental studies among college educated students in urban India have also shown that background characteristics convey almost perfect signals of caste status relative to surface-level attributes (last names, facial features, and dialects) that are highly evenly shared across castes, and therefore, obfuscate caste identification \citep{mamidi2011}.\footnote{It is difficult to ``fake" caste status because caste networks are typically quite deep \citep{beteille1965, mamidi2011}.}